How to Make a Budget

 Now that you have identified your goals, you’re going to need to evaluate your budget.
 Maybe you feel like you don’t have a budget because as soon as your money comes in, it feels like it’s already spent.
 Everyone has a budget; sometimes you just don’t know it!
 Do you pay bills?
 Purchase groceries or food?
 Buy an occasional cup of coffee?
 If you ever do any of these things, you are working with a budget.

 Maybe the word "budget" sounds too restrictive, like a diet.
 If so, make your "budget" a spending plan.
 With a spending plan you will take control of your money by choosing how you want to spend and save your money each month.

-At its most basic, a spending plan has two basic parts:
+At its most basic, a spending plan has two major parts:

 Counting your student loans as income